Clinical Pharmacology for Kalydeco

 Male And Female Patients

-data from clinical studies of KALYDECO.
-No dose adjustments are necessary based
+The effect of gender on KALYDECO pharmacokinetics was evaluated using population pharmacokinetics of data from clinical studies of KALYDECO.
+No dosage adjustments are necessary based on gender.

 Drug Interaction Studies

-Figure 2: Impact of KALYDECO
+Figure 1: Impact of KALYDECO on Other Drugs

 * NE: Norethindrone; ** EE: Ethinyl Estradiol